 “When you’re pregnant you read all of the books, take your classes and you think you know what to expect, then you give birth and you have things happen that you don’t expect, said Jordan LeMarier, looking back on the birth or her first child.
-Today, the new mother of two children credits The Baystate’s New Beginnings program with helping her build confidence as a parent.
+Today, the new mother of two children credits The Baystate’s New Beginnings, now known as Baystate's Babies, program with helping her build confidence as a parent.

-“As a first time mother, it was great to have the Baystate’s New Beginnings program there to help,” she added.
+“As a first time mother, it was great to have the Baystate’s New Beginnings program, now known as Baystate's Babies, there to help,” she added.

-The Baystate’s New Beginnings is a program out of the Parent Education Department that helps support parents of newborns.
+The Baystate’s New Beginnings, now Baystate's Babies, is a program out of the Parent Education Department that helps support parents of newborns.
 Jordan, like all mothers who deliver at Baystate Wesson Woman’s Hospital, was offered the free service after giving birth at the hospital.

 Officially launched in September 2013, the program was inspired by a recent USDA study that looked at breastfeeding and childhood obesity rates, information on baby behavior and the direct link between the post-partum health of mother and baby.